Interpolative Fusions I: Introduction

 \subsection{Conventions and notation}

-Throughout, $m$ and $n$ range over the set of natural numbers (which contains 0), and $k$ and $l$ range over the set of integers.
+Throughout, $m$ and $n$ range over the natural numbers (containing $0$), and $k$ and $l$ range over the integers.
 We work in multi-sorted first-order logic.
 Our semantics allows empty sorts and empty structures.
 Our syntax includes logical constants $\top$ and $\bot$ interpreted as true and false, respectively.
 We view constant symbols as $0$-ary function symbols.